ircv3/ircv3-specifications/extensions/rename.md

 ## Introduction

-Historically there has been no reasonable way to rename a channel without closing down the channel and redirecting to a new one.
-This isn't ideal since properties such as access and ban lists need to be manually copied to the new channel.
-This also causes problems for client-side logging where history is split across multiple channel names.
+This specification introduces a method of natively renaming a channel without closing it down and redirecting to a new one.
+This allows properties such as access and ban lists to be maintained, and avoids issues with client-side logging where history is split across multiple channel names.

-This specification introduces a method of natively renaming channels that does not suffer from these drawbacks.

 ## Architecture

 ### Capabilities

-This specification introduces the `draft/rename` capability.
-This capability informs the server that the client is capable of handling `RENAME` messages.
+This specification adds the `draft/rename` capability.

+Clients that negotiate this capability indicate that they are capable of handling the `RENAME` command.

 ### Messages